Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 - Know what is the main installer of packages in command line (eg. `sudo apt update`  for Ubuntu 22.04).
 Save to your web host's details document if it's not something you're intimately familiar with.
 - Update installer’s repos
 - Look up instructions for your OS on how to install these language interpreters, if applicable to your server's use cases (these should be installed before installing databases because you'll be testing database connections with code):
-	- PHP (if not included by your web host’s PHP)
+	- PHP (if not included by your web host’s)
-		- Then if NginX, you would have to setup your server block to send the php files to a PHP interpreter
+		- If installed CloudPanel, PHP comes included.
+If you don't see PHP, you should create a PHP site off CloudPanel
+		- If not installed CloudPanel and your web host management panel does not come included with PHP, look up how to install php, eg. Google: Ubuntu 22 install php
+		- If installed Cloudpanel or a web hosting management panel that already has it setup for you, you can also skip this step:
+		  You have to configure apache or nginx to handle php, eg. Google: `Nginx handle php`, eg. Google: `Apache handle php`
 	- Python:
 		- Eg. Google: Ubuntu 22 install python
 	- NodeJS